Lent Holy Communion

 until you come in glory.

-by whom, and with whom, and in whom,
+Through Christ, and with Christ, and in Christ,

 in the unity of the Holy Spirit,